fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 The book does not only contain deeper descriptions of these rules, but also deeper context in both studies and philosophy surrounding them.
-While they appear to be 'common sense', many people do not follow them.
+While they appear to be 'common sense', plenty of people do not follow them - me included.

 For those not knowing _why_ they should follow them, Peterson does a good job at both explaining _why_ someone might want to follow them, and the profound